kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 Every response has a Result enum with a value and type.
 Using automatic validation, the result is considered a success when it returns a valid `HTTP Code` between `200 and 299` and the Content Type is of a valid type specified in the `Accept HTTP` header field.

 ## Demo 4
-You can perform manual validation by adding `.validate`:
+You can perform manual validation by adding `.validate` options like this:

 ```
 Alamofire.request("https://httpbin.org/get", parameters: ["foo": "bar"])